Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Additional details

 \subsection{SM mapping}

-The error-string model ultimately aims to relate the partition function of some quenched-disordered classical random-bond model to the probability of a class of logical errors.
+The SM model ultimately aims to relate the partition function of some quenched-disordered classical random-bond model to the probability of a class of logical errors.
 Specifically, define the logical coset

 for some Pauli error $E$, and $\mathcal G$ the gauge group (the following analysis proceeds identically if we replace $\mathcal G$ by the stabilizer group).
 We wish to compute the probability

 If $\epsilon_i \in \mathcal P_i = \{I, X, Y, Z\}$ is a single-qubit Pauli error on qubit $i$, then we can write its probability in the form